-LEARN WHEN SOMEONE CAN SUCCESSFULLY BE CHARGED WITH ATTEMPTED MURDER IN ONE OF THE LOS ANGELES COURTHOUSES
+LEARN WHEN SOMEONE CAN BE CHARGED WITH ATTEMPTED MURDER IN A SAN FERNANDO VALLEY COURTHOUSE

 In order to find a person guilty of attempted murder, the government must prove that:

 - The person took at least a direct, but ineffective step toward killing another person;